Alpha-Coder11/cs106l/README.md

-Iterators allow iteration over any container whether is ordered or not Iterators let us view a non-linear collection in a linear manner Types of
+Iterators allow iteration over any container whether is ordered or not Iterators let us view a non-linear collection in a linear manner Types of There is a fucntion which returns the distance between begin to certain iterator.
+Since they are non contiguos so they are not analagous to index which we have normally
+Map Iterators are slightly different since they contain both keys and values, its iterator is type of pair class
 Iterators:
 Input -> For sequential, singal-pass
 Read only i.e can only be dereferenced on right side of